smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/10 - Any, All, and Some.md

 | Q4           | North  | C       |
 | Q4           | South  | E       |

-*  For Q1, the North region had all of the top selling products, therefore reps 1001 and 2002 each get a $1000 commission for that quarter.
+*  For Q1, the North region had all the top selling products, therefore reps 1001 and 2002 each get a $1000 commission for that quarter.
 The North region also had sales in Q2, Q3, and Q4, getting $250 for each of these quarters.
 *  The South region had top selling products in Q2, Q3, and Q4, so they receive $750.
 *  The East region had a top selling product in Q3 only, so they receive $250.
 *  The West region did not have any top selling products for any of the quarters, therefore the sales reps get a goat as a commission.